gewuek/vitis_ai_custom_platform_flow/README.md

    These names should match the ones in the dynamic_postlink.tcl script.<br />
    n) Right click Diagram view and select ***Add IP***, search and add ***AXI Interrupt Controller*** IP.<br />
    o) Double-click the AXI Interrupt Controller block, set the Interrupts type to Level by changing the button to ***Manual*** and entering ```0x0``` text field, Set the Level type to High by changing the button to ***Manual*** and entering ```0xFFFFFFFF```, Set the Interrupt Output Connection to ***Single***, click ***OK***.<br />
-   The configuration of axi_intc should like below:
+   The configuration of axi_intc should like below:<br />
    ![intc_settings.png](/pic_for_readme/intc_settings.png)<br /><br />
    p) Click ***Run Connection Automation***<br />
    q) Leave the default values for Master interface and Bridge IP.